MetPX/sarracenia/doc/Prog.rst

 Introduction
 ------------

 A Sarracenia data pump is a web server with notifications for subscribers to know, quickly, when new data has arrived.
 To find out what data is already available on a pump, view the tree with a web browser.
 For simple immediate needs, one can download data using the browser itself, or a standard tool such as wget.
 The usual intent is for sr_subscribe to automatically download the data wanted to a directory on a subscriber machine where other software can process it.

 Often, the purpose of automated downloading is to have other code ingest the files and perform further processing.
 Rather than having a separate process have to look at a file in a directory, Sarracenia provides a means of customizing processing via plugins written in python 3.
 A first example:

 There are ways to insert scripts into the flow of messages and file downloads:
-Should you want to implement tasks in various part of the execution of the program:
+Should you want to implement tasks in various part of the execution of the
+program:

 - **on_message  <script>        (default: msg_log)**
 - **on_file     <script>        (default: file_log)**
 - **on_part     <script>        (default: None)**
+- **on_post     <script>        (default: post_log)**
-- **on_post     <script>        (default: None)**
+- **on_line     <script>        (default: None)**

+Thisl the first four are sel-evident, the on_line plugin is a bit obscure.
+It is used to parse remote directories listings using sr_poll, as the listing format varies by implementation of the remote server.

 There are also do\_ scripts, which provide or replace functionality in programs: